-I’m a Trust Fundraising Assistant, generally working with small trusts.
+I’m a Trusts and Philanthropy Officer, generally working with small trusts.
 I research potential new donors, keep tabs on donations, and maintain relationships with the lovely Trusts who have already supported us.
 I write different grant applications for donors who can help us in different areas.
 There’s a lot of writing and research, but it all goes towards supporting care-experienced children and young people.

 Can you say a bit about your past experience and qualifications?